Kid 'n Play

 Kid 'n Play are an American hip-hop duo from New York City who were most popular in the late 1980s and early 1990s.
 The duo is composed of Christopher Reid ("Kid") and Christopher Martin ("Play") working alongside their DJ, Mark "DJ Wiz" Eastmond.
 Besides their musical careers, they also branched out into acting.

 History

 Music career

-The pair met while performing in rival high school groups the Turnout Brothers and the Super Lovers, and initially formed their duo under the name the Fresh Force Crew.
-In 1986, She's a Skeezer and Rock Me were recorded.
+Christopher Reid and Christopher Martin met while performing in rival high school groups the Turnout Brothers and the Super Lovers and initially formed their duo under the name the Fresh Force Crew.
+In 1986, "She's a Skeezer" and "Rock Me" were recorded.
 By 1987, they had changed their name to Kid 'n Play.